-This healthy chicken tortilla soup recipe is a staple in my house.
+This tortilla soup recipe is a staple in my house.
 It’s a good meal to make for those with food intolerances because it can easily be adapted for those on different diets.
-It can just simmer away on your stove top or in your crockpot and it has such a deep, rich flavor.
+It can just simmer away on your stovetop or in your crockpot and it has such a deep, rich flavor.

 I started with cooking bone-in chicken thighs in crushed tomatoes in spices for several hours until tender.
 This way you get the most tender chicken and the most flavor out of it because of the bones.
-The chicken is taken out, bones removed, shredded and added back in with black beans, chicken broth and oven roasted veggies.
+The chicken is taken out, bones removed, shredded and added back in with black beans, chicken broth, and oven-roasted veggies.
 The broth for this was SO rich and had such a nice body to it.
-The oven-roasted veggies add great depth of flavor.
+The oven-roasted veggies add a great depth of flavor.

 This version calls for bone-in chicken thighs, but if you want less work (and less flavor), you could just use boneless chicken thighs.
 For more flavor, use bone-in chicken thighs with the skins and take the skins off at the end.
 My all-time favorite brand of chicken thighs is Rosie’s.

-They are sooo good cooked in the crock pot all day.
-Alternately, when I forget to start the crock pot, I just cook the soup on my stove top for as long as I can, like a half hour or hour until the thighs are tender.
+They are sooo good cooked in the crockpot all day.
+Alternately, when I forget to start the crockpot, I just cook the soup on my stovetop for as long as I can, like a half an hour or hour until the thighs are tender.
 I get the base started cooking and then work on the veggies and by the time they are done roasting in the oven, the soup base is usually done.

 So, I’m going to “stand on my soapbox” for a while.
 I’m sick of soup being thought of as winter food.
-I’m even more sick of people thinking of crock pots as more of a winter thing.
+I’m even sicker of people thinking of crockpots as more of a winter thing.
 What can be better than not heating up your entire house turning on the oven?